 I don’t believe that we should have our kids scheduled for every minute of every day.
 My kids don’t expect me to entertain them.
 I’m pretty sure that the only time they tell me that they are bored and expect me to entertain them is because I am doing something very exciting, like cleaning a toilet.
 Yes, apparently that is my kids’ idea of a fun time.

 Spy Name – Make up spy names!
 Who will you be?
 Will anyone be able to guess who you are based on your spy name?

 Make a Spy Decoder – Use the spy decoder to write and read secret messages.
 You could even create your own secret decoder.
 You can get your own decoder here.

 To read the message hold the paper 6″ from a light bulb.
-The heat of the light bulb (can not be an LED bulb) will make the message appear!
-As an adult you can also use an iron to iron over the message.
+The heat of the light bulb (which can not be an LED bulb) will make the message appear!
+As an adult, you can also use an iron to iron over the message.